kaiosilveira/refactoring/README.md

 ## Technical details and repo structure

 To keep things clean and to make each refactoring as detailed and precise as possible, this repo was organized using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), where each refactoring belongs to a separate git repository, added to this main repo as a reference.
+Therefore, what you will see here is just an aggregator with some general documentation.
 Each submodule is named after the refactoring name, and inside each of them you'll find a similar structure:

 - a brief description on the motivation of the refactoring
-- a "before / after" section containing the sample code we will be working with
+- a "Working example" section containing the sample code we will be working with, including a "before / after" comparison
 - a shortened (`git log --oneline`) git history of the commits made
 - a "test suite" section, explaining which unit tests were added to support the refactoring work (please note that these tests may differ from what's in the working examples from Fowler's website because I didn't use them as a reference)
-- a step by step description of the refactoring process, including git diffs for each step
+- a step by step description of the refactoring process, including `git diff`s for each step

 Regarding tests, a simple GitHub Actions pipeline was put in place to make sure that every commit pushed to `main` is a healthy change.
-The ci.yml file is pretty simple:
+The `ci.yml` file is pretty simple:

 ```yml
 name: CI